WA-24-1: Federal Water Rights, Creating Through Permit ProcessWA-24-1:

 WHEREAS the actions of the U.S. Forest Service in requiring any kind of streamflow bypass or minimum flow requirements in the renewal of existing permits or use of existing facilities in connection with permitting of non-federal waterworks or the operation of any other facilities upon federal lands constitutes the creation of “federal administrative water rights,” without Congressional authorization, which have the direct effect of prejudicing water rights duly- obtained in state water courts under state laws;

-• Opposes federally-imposed stream bypasses in order to renew or modify a special use permit, or renewal of a FERC license, and
+• Opposes federally imposed stream bypasses in order to renew or modify a special use permit, or renewal of a FERC license, and

 Adopted 04/12/2024

-Incorporates WA-92-2, WA-12-1 and WA-10-1
+Incorporates WA-92-2, WA-92-3, WA-12-1 and WA-10-1

 PDF Version